harsranjan/Filehider-in-Java/README.md

 3. Open the project in IntelliJ IDEA.

 4. Make some changes in 2 class files :

-              1. MyConnection.java (src/main/java/db) -- change your database username and password
+              - MyConnection.java (src/main/java/db) -- change your database username and password
-              2.
+              - SendOTPService.java (src/main/java/service) -- change your email id and password
-4. Compile and run the Java application from IntelliJ IDEA.
+5. Compile and run the Java application from IntelliJ IDEA.

 ## Usage